-Many companies have realized that they need data to understand how they’re performing and to know what to do next.
-Lately, the data focuses on the Track & Trace side of the supply chain.
-The perceived newness of Track & Trace has increased interest among companies for either a Proof of Concept (POC) or a software pilot implementation before fully committing to a service provider.
-Either of these approaches can be a great research tool if done properly’but there are a few things you should know first.
+Many companies have realized they need data to understand how they’re performing and make better decisions.
+Lately, there has been an emphasis on the track and trace visibility side of the supply chain.
+The perceived newness of visibility has increased interest among companies for either a Proof of Concept (POC) or a software pilot before fully committing to a service provider.
+Either of these approaches can be an excellent research tool if done correctly, but there are a few things you should know first.

-A POC is different than a Pilot with respect to size and scope.
+A proof of concept differs from a pilot regarding size and scope.
 As the name suggests, a POC intends to prove a concept and validate the performance of a solution.
-The POC focuses on a very small piece of the overall solution, making it possible to evaluate results and minimize implementation challenges.
-For example, if a company is evaluating a Track & Trace solution, then they might want to do a POC with a handful of carriers to understand how the system will perform.
-A good POC for Track & Trace should answer the following questions:
+The POC focuses on a small piece of the overall solution, making it possible to evaluate results and minimize implementation challenges.
+For example, if a company is evaluating a track and trace software solution, they might want to do a POC with a handful of carriers to understand how the system will perform.
+A good POC for a visibility solution should answer the following questions:

-- Can the system obtain the Track & Trace data from the carriers?
+- Can the system obtain the tracking data from the carriers?

-- Does the alerting of the system provide real-time information?
+- Does the system alerting provide real-time information?

 - Is the data accurate?

-Use a Pilot to Test the System and the Provider
+Test the System and the Provider with a Pilot

-A Pilot, on the other hand, is a dress rehearsal with your supply chain data.
-The scope is bigger than a POC but, still smaller than a full-scale implementation.
-A Pilot tests not only the system, but also the company providing the system.
-A Pilot implementation for Track and Trace software should be able to answer these additional questions:
+A pilot, on the other hand, is a dress rehearsal with your supply chain data.
+The scope is bigger than a POC but still smaller than a full-scale implementation.
+A pilot tests not only the system but also the company providing the system.
+A pilot implementation for a track and trace solution should be able to answer these additional questions:

 - How long does it take to get the data turned on?

-- How much work did the customer have to do compared with the solution provider?
+- How much work does the customer have to do, compared to the solution provider?